-9.4 Communications and Signage
+9.4 COMMUNICATIONS AND SIGNAGE

-Included within every signed funding agreement is a Communications Protocol which will outline responsibilities of the recipient for communications activities and signage requirements.
+Included within every signed funding agreement is a Communications Protocol which will outline responsibilities of the recipient for communications activities and signage requirements for capital projects.

-9.5 Claims and Payments
+9.5 CLAIMS AND PAYMENTS

 The SPF is a claims-based funding program and as such approved funds will only be disbursed after an expense has been incurred and a claim is submitted.
 Approved grant funding is managed within the PIMS system by submitting a claim.